-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates positions in this industry will grow by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There’s a couple of reasons why these positions are expanding so fast.
-One is homeowners tapping into government refunds to get more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot home market and a house shortage that’s driven an increase in new construction residences.
+There are several reasons why these jobs are increasing so quickly.
+One is homeowners taking advantage of government refunds to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+In conclusion, there’s the red-hot home market and a house shortage that’s driven a boost in new construction residences.

-One of the most needed careers is working as a HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the number one needed careers is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is a person who services, installs and maintains heating and cooling systems.
-Most work with both homes and businesses.
-And, most important, you’ll be knowledgeable about:
+A HVAC technician is someone who services, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled with: